-I live in a rental and the kitchen flooring has linoleum.
+The kitchen flooring in my rental has linoleum.
 Linoleum is long lasting and durable over time, and also cheap, making it the best floor covering, especially for rentals.
-However, to keep linoleum looking fresh and clean it needs a good maintenance, otherwise it will turn yellow.
+To keep linoleum looking fresh and clean, it requires good maintenance.
+Otherwise, it will yellow.

 Why is linoleum turning yellow over time?

-- Start washing the linoleum flooring with the cotton cloth, and continue to saturate the cloth while going along with this process.
+▶ Start washing the linoleum flooring with the cotton cloth, and continue to saturate the cloth while carrying on with this process.

-- Leave the solution to soak for at least 30 minutes to an hour.
-Monitor the stain and allow the solution to soak longer if necessary.
+▶ Let the solution soak for at least 30 minutes to an hour.
+Keep an eye on the stain and allow the solution to sit for a longer period of time if necessary.

-Tip: If there are any stubborn yellowish strains left on the linoleum flooring, you can prepare a paste of baking soda and vinegar and apply it over the yellowish stains and let it act for 10 minutes.
-After the times elapsed, Take a scouring pad and start rubbing the stain until its gone.
+💡 Tip: If there are any stubborn yellowish stains left on the linoleum flooring, prepare a paste of baking soda and vinegar and apply it over the yellowish stains.
+Let it act for 10 minutes.
+As soon as the time is up, start rubbing the stain with a scouring pad until it disappears.